 This learner-centred approach interweaves with the ever-changing moods and marvels, potential and challenges of the natural world through the seasons to fill every Forest School session and programme with discovery and difference.
 Yet each programme does also share a common set of principles, aimed at ensuring that all learners experience the cumulative and lasting benefits that quality Forest School offers.

-Principles of Forest School
+Our Forest School Curriculum

 Forest School Clothing

 A part of the ethos of forest school is “There is no such thing as bad weather, just bad clothing”.
 The idea is that if sufficient, comfortable and appropriate clothing is provided, all children can enjoy the forest school experience in all weathers.
-The only exception to this is high winds and lightning, it not being wise to be under the trees if there is a risk of falling trees or branches, however other areas of our school grounds can be utilised.

 It is recommended that all children bring the following kit to change into before each forest school session;